API-AutoFlow/Documentations/docs/actions/data/log.md

 grand_parent: Actions
 ---
 # Log Data
 Action to log the data at a given point in the flow.
+It leaves a log message that can be seen in the `Log pane` on the right hand side.
+The value is the log, and you can provide log level or log label.

 ## Properties
 ```yaml